Bird Island Seychelles Travel Guide

 The island's perimeter boasts inviting sections of coastline and sea creatures.

-Bird Island is dedicated to its unique ecosystem and wildlife protection.
+Bird Island is dedicated to its unique the environment and its inhabitants and wildlife protection.

 Its isolated position is ideal for tranquility, not for daily island hopping.